rogervila/ytb/README.md

 # ytb
 **async youtube iframe javascript plugin**

 **ytb** loads a thumbnail with a play button of a youtube video.
 When you click to play, it loads the youtue video iframe, so it speeds up your website.

+Here you have some examples: http://rogervila.github.io/ytb/

 ##install
 Is written in **Pure javascript**, you don't need jQuery or other libraries.